 SXSW supports the See Something, Say Something campaign.
 For more information on this visit dhs.gov/see-something-say-something.

 Further advice from Austin Police Department can be found at austintexas.gov/faq/what-terrorism.

 Never leave your bags or possessions unattended.
 Unattended bags may disrupt events and could be removed, damaged, or destroyed by police or other security services.

 In the event of an emergency evacuation, make your way quickly and calmly to an emergency exit.
-Be aware of any hazards or dangers around you, and proceed to safe area.
+Be aware of any hazards or dangers around you, and proceed to a safe area.

 Follow the advice of venue staff, security personnel and First Responders.

 Do not put yourself in danger by stopping to collect belongings unless directed by First Responders.